jplflyer/qt-TreeViewDemo/README.md

 # Qt Tree View Tutorial
 This is a tutorial on how to use a QTreeView with a custom model.
 I'm also going to do a few tricks with the toolbar.
 Note that for my purposes, I am only producing Mac desktop apps.
 I can't promise this works in other environments, but it should.

+As of May 28th, 2019, this demo is complete, but I am NOT a Qt expert, and there might be significant flaws.
+If you see some, please email me at jpl@showpage.org, or submit a pull request that addresses it.

 ## Assumptions
 I assume: